Turkey accuses Merkel of racism

 By Eric Maurice

-The Turkish government has accused German chancellor of being "racist" after she called for an end of Turkey's EU accession negotiations.
+The Turkish government has accused the German chancellor of being "racist" after she called for an end to Turkey's EU accession negotiations.

 Mainstream parties "are using the same rhetoric as racist parties" in order to win back voters they lost to populist parties, Turkish foreign minister Mevlut Cavusoglu said on Monday (4 September).

-On Sunday, in a TV debate with her opponent Martin Schulz ahead of the 24 September elections, the German chancellor Angela Merkel said that she will discuss with other EU leaders to "end" accession talks.
+On Sunday, in a TV debate with her opponent Martin Schulz ahead of the 24 September elections, German chancellor Angela Merkel said that she would speak to other EU leaders to "end" accession talks.

 "The fact is clear that Turkey should not become a member of the EU," she said.

-Martin Schulz, a former president of the European Parliament, agreed that "we should not allow in a country that is against EU values."
+Schulz, a former president of the European Parliament, agreed that "we should not allow in a country that is against EU values."

-"Turkey and Hungary were discussed more than internal issues" during the debate, Cavusoglu pointed out.
+Turkey's Cavusoglu noted that "Turkey and Hungary were discussed more than internal issues" during the debate.

-"They should rather focus on their own internal issues," he added.
+"They should rather focus on their own internal issues," he said.

-Cavusoglu, who was speaking at the Bled Strategic Forum, in Slovenia, said that EU accession "is still a strategic goal for Turkey".
+Cavusoglu, who spoke at the Bled Strategic Forum, an event in Slovenia, said EU accession "is still a strategic goal for Turkey".

-"Turkey has no problem to open any chapter and to discuss and negotiate any technical issue," he added, denouncing "political obstacles [Turks] have been facing.
+"Turkey has no problem to open any chapter and to discuss and negotiate any technical issue," he added, denouncing "political obstacles" to the process.

-Despite EU concerns about purges in administration and thousands of arrests since the failed coup of July 2016, he "assured that nothing has changed in Turkey".
+He said that "nothing has changed in Turkey", despite EU concerns about Turkey's crackdown on opponents of Turkish president Recep Tayip Erdogan after the failed coup in July 2016.

-He said that "the EU didn't support democracy in Turkey" after the coup and that is was a reason why "support of Turkish people to EU membership as declined'.
+Cavusoglu said "the EU didn't support democracy in Turkey" in its response to the coup and this was why the "support of Turkish people for EU membership has declined".

-Earlier on Monday, a spokesman to Turkish president Recep Tayyip Erdogan said that "Germany and Europe's attacks" were "ignoring necessary and pressing problems".
+Earlier on Monday, a spokesman for Erdogan said "Germany and Europe's attacks" were "ignoring necessary and pressing problems".

 "We hope the problematic atmosphere that made Turkish-German relations the victim of this narrow political horizon will end," he added.